 Sutherland changed her name because there was another actor with the name Kristine Young.
 She took Sutherland from her cat, which was named Donald (after Donald Sutherland).
 The actor who precipitated the name change is now Kristine Young Gaffney and works as an editor for various reality shows.

 "Living Conditions", Season 4 Episode 2, deals primarily with Buffy's interaction with her demon-like roomie who plays the Cher song "Believe" repeatedly throughout the episode.
 Not really Buffy's music.
 Somehow this let to a Gellar appearance at a Cher press conference in New York.
 "Believe" was number one at the time, and Cher was the oldest person ever to have a number one single.

-Note that in the second 1-800-COLLECT ad, Buffy's fingernails have gotten considerably longer than in the first.
+The ads also plugged Buffy.
+Note that in the second ad, Buffy's fingernails have gotten considerably longer than in the first.